-A. Music Department majors who play woodwind, brass, percussion and harp generally rotate by quarter among Philharmonia, Wind Ensemble and Symphony, though no student is guaranteed to rotate through all three ensembles in a given year.
-Non-Music Department woodwind, brass, percussion and harp may rotate between Symphony and Wind Ensemble or may stay in the same ensemble through a given academic year.
+A. Music Performance and Music Education woodwind, brass, percussion and harp majors generally rotate by quarter among Philharmonia, Wind Ensemble and Symphony, though no student is guaranteed to rotate through all three ensembles in a given year.
+Non-Music Performance and non-Music Education woodwinds, brass, percussion and harp may rotate between Symphony and Wind Ensemble or may stay in the same ensemble through a given academic year.
 Woodwind, brass and percussion seating for all three ensembles is usually rotated within concerts; string sections in Philharmonia and Symphony rotate between concerts.
 There is no seniority system in selecting players or assigning parts for any of the three ensembles.